Kinetic Monte Carlo

 Tau leaping, which is an approximation to the SSA which uses Poisson sampling of the underlying reactions.

-Hybrid advance, see Hybrid algorithm.
+Hybrid advance that switches between the SSA and tau-leaping in their respective limits, see Hybrid algorithm.
 The hybrid algorithm is taken from Cao et al. [2006], and switches between tau leaping and the SSA in their respective limits.

 Stochastic simulation algorithm